NRenella/movie-sales-performance/README.md

 # Movie Sales Performance
 ## Purpose
-I have a passion for data and movies, this project tackles the sales performance of tickets from 2020.
+I have a passion for data and movies, this project tackles the sales performance of tickets from 2023-2020.

+The Dashboard can be found here: [Dashboard](https://public.tableau.com/app/profile/noah.renella/viz/moviesalesdata/SalesDashboard)

 This project will be broken down into steps which can be seen below.

+Screenshot of the dashboard can be seen below.

 ## Tools
 I used Python, Tableau, Excel, and Kaggle for this project.